Anomalous Cognition and the Search for Non-Human Intelligence

 This description is fantastically similar to the Philip K Dick experience mentioned earlier.
 A voice giving details specifically on health conditions.
 A point that we’ll get back to later.

 Prompted by this dream, Ruffalo consulted a doctor on the set of a film he was working on.
 Unsurprisingly, the doctor had initial skepticism, but Ruffalo, spurred by the strangeness of the dream, insisted on having a CAT scan regardless.
-The dream was entirely correct, Ruffalo had a benign mass the size of a golf ball behind his left ear.
+The dream was entirely correct, Ruffalo had a mass the size of a golf ball behind his left ear.
 It was later diagnosed as being a benign tumour.

 So Ruffalo's dream had led to the discovery of this tumour and it also encouraged him to take an immediate action.
 Likely saving his life.
 This is another remarkable experience that explains the mysterious ways in which the human mind can perform a type of anomalous cognition.
 The relationship to Dick’s experiences cannot be ignored, since they share a fundamentally similar correlation.
 Anomalous information retrieval from something outside of our usual scientific understanding.